cesar1884/NLP_reviews_TripAdvisor/README.md

 ## Problem Statement

-The main challenge encountered with this dataset is achieving a sufficient recall for classes 2 and 3, which contain relatively fewer data compared classes 3 and 4 (class 1 contains few datas but the model is generally able to find them).
+The main challenge encountered with this dataset is achieving a sufficient recall for classes 2 and 3, which contain relatively fewer data compared classes 3 and 4 (class 1 contains few datas but the model is generally able to classify them).

 ## Initial Approach with Classical Machine Learning